iifl-logo

 According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services provided by it.
 Accordingly, clause 3(vi) of the Order is not applicable.

-As per the records of the Company, as at March 31st, 2023, the Company has undisputed statutory dues which are outstanding for a period of more than six months from the date they became payable.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no undisputed statutory dues which are outstanding for a period of more than six months from the date they became payable.

 b.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to GST, Provident Fund, Employees State Insurance, Income-Tax, Sales Tax, Service Tax, Duty of Customs, Value Added Tax or Cess or other statutory dues which have not been deposited on account of any dispute, except as mentioned below:

-Finance Act, 1994 Service Tax 42,64,788 2014-15 Jurisdictional Superintendent Remanded back after appeal
+Finance Act.1994 Service Tax 42,64,788 2014-15 Jurisdictional Superintendent Remanded back after appeal

 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.